 Loops On The Dot (Digital Diagram)

-Since the board has no boundary and all pieces on it can move without limit of steps, players will find that the experience of playing “Dot” is totally different from any other board game, especially the movements of pieces along the looping routes.
+Since the board has no boundaries and pieces can move without step limitations, players will find that playing “Dot” offers a completely different experience from any other board game, especially when moving pieces along the looping routes.

-Although the Dot is a 3-dimensional sphere, the surface of it is essentially a 2-dimensional membrane without borders, because it only needs two sets of volumes—the longitude and the latitude—to pinpoint a location on its surface.
-Since the surface of the Dot is essentially a 2-dimensional membrane, surely it can be displayed as a 2-dimensional and rectangular chart—just like the flat chessboard—by seven specific steps of transmogrification.
+Although the Dot is a three-dimensional sphere, its surface is essentially a two-dimensional membrane without borders, requiring only two coordinates—longitude and latitude—to pinpoint any location.
+Since the surface is a two-dimensional membrane, it can be displayed as a flat rectangular grid—much like a chessboard—through a specific sequence of mathematical transformations.

 Continue to explore more